Iran, like wider Mideast, relies on deliveries amid pandemic

 But the risk remains for couriers like Saeed Vatanparast.
 He said he worried while on his deliveries about contracting the virus by handling customers' money or using his portable debit card machine to take payments.

-“I’m often am face to face with the customers and I can feel their breath," he said.
-"God knows if they have the virus I can contract it and I can take the virus with me to other homes and customers.”
+"God knows if they have the virus I can contract it and I can take the virus with me to other homes and customers.” he said.

 Most people who become infected experience mild to moderate symptoms.
 But the virus can cause severe illness and lead to death, particularly among older people and those with underlying health problems.
-It is highly contagious and can be spread by those who appear healthy.
+It is highly contagious.

-Egypt’s highest religious authority, Grand Mufti Shawki Allam, said Thursday that healthy Muslims have a religious obligation to fast during the holy monthh of Ramadan despite the global pandemic.
+Egypt’s highest religious authority, Grand Mufti Shawki Allam, said Thursday that healthy Muslims have a religious obligation to fast during the holy month of Ramadan despite the global pandemic.

 “After consulting with medical experts in the midst of the current pandemic, we affirm that fasting has no negative effect on (healthy) people,” said Allam in a video posted on Facebook.